Learning a Group-Aware Policy for Robot Navigation: Approach

 \section{Approach}

-To evaluate our group aware policy, we extend the existing CrowdNav simulation environment~\cite{Chen2019CrowdRobotIC} to represent pedestrian motion in groups.
-We accomplish this by stochastically sampling the number of groups per episode using a Poisson distribution ($\lambda=1.2$)~\cite{coleman1961equilibrium} and then randomly assigning pedestrians to the groups.
+To evaluate our group-aware policy, we extend the existing CrowdNav simulation environment~\cite{Chen2019CrowdRobotIC} to represent pedestrian motion in groups.
+We accomplish this by stochastically sampling the number of group members per episode using a Poisson distribution ($\lambda=1.2$)~\cite{coleman1961equilibrium} and then randomly assigning pedestrians to the group.
 Each pedestrian within a group has similar start and goal positions.
-The average number of groups and group size for five pedestrians are 2.5 and 1.96, respectively.
+Based on this sampling strategy, the average number of groups and group size for five pedestrians are 2.5 and 1.96, respectively.
 For ten pedestrians, the number of groups and group size increase to 4.9 and 2.0, respectively.